 You should put your pizza stone in the oven while it is still cold.
 It is essential that you do not subject the pizza stone to sudden and extreme temperature changes.
 Doing so will cause the stone to crack and become useless, and if you have ever seen the prices of these then you know, they are entirely too expensive to ruin.

 Prepare your pizza on the pizza peel.
 See, your stone is in the oven getting adjusted to the rising temperatures.
 So you’ll need a place where you can prepare your pizza.
 The peel is the tool for this.

 Before placing your dough on the paddle, liberally sprinkle some flour or cornmeal on it so that the dough does not stick to it.

-This is an awesome cookbook for pizza recipes.
+This is an awesome cookbook for pizza recipes from Amazon.